MetaMask/detect-provider/README.md

 The MetaMask extension provider is synchronously injected, while the MetaMask mobile provider is asynchronously injected.

 To notify sites of asynchronous injection, MetaMask dispatches the `ethereum#initialized` event on `window` immediately after the provider has been set as `window.ethereum`.
 This package relies on this event to detect asynchronous injection.

+### Overwriting or Modifying `window.ethereum`

+The detected provider object returned by this package will strictly equal (`===`) `window.ethereum` for the entire page lifecycle, unless `window.ethereum` is overwritten.
+Consumers should neither overwrite `window.ethereum` nor attempt to modify the provider object, except for very good reason.

+If, as a dapp developer, you notice that the provider returned by this package does not strictly equal `window.ethereum`, something is wrong.
+This may happen, for example, if the user has multiple wallets installed.
+After confirming that your code and dependencies are not modifying or overwriting `window.ethereum`, you should ask the user to ensure that they only have a single provider-injecting wallet enabled at any one time.